Non-coding DNA

+Two categories of genetic sequence.
+Coding sequences provide information that ribosomes can read to synthesize amino acids into a polypeptide chain.
+All other sequences are non-coding.
+In an mRNA, non-coding regions include 5′ and 3′ untranslated regions and introns.

 Non-coding DNA (ncDNA) sequences are components of an organism's DNA that do not encode protein sequences.
 Some non-coding DNA is transcribed into functional non-coding RNA molecules (e.g. transfer RNA, microRNA, piRNA, ribosomal RNA, and regulatory RNAs).
 Other functional regions of the non-coding DNA fraction include regulatory sequences that control gene expression; scaffold attachment regions; origins of DNA replication; centromeres; and telomeres.
 Some non-coding regions appear to be mostly nonfunctional, such as introns, pseudogenes, intergenic DNA, and fragments of transposons and viruses.
 Regions that are completely nonfunctional are called junk DNA.